robcarver17/pysystemtrade/docs/userguide.md

 ### Explanation of columns

-For brevity the name of the system instance is omitted from the 'call' column.
+For brevity the name of the system instance is omitted from the 'call' column (except where it's the actual system object we're calling directly).
 So for example to get the instrument price for Eurodollar from the data object, which is marked as *`data.get_instrument_price`* we would do something like this:

 ```python
 from systems.futures.basesystem import futures_system